Installing the Linux guest

 $ sudo systemctl stop snapd.service && sudo systemctl mask snapd.service

-Optional - preinstalled remove software and configurations:
+Optional - remove preinstalled software and configurations:

 $ sudo apt-get purge update-notifier update-manager update-manager-core ubuntu-release-upgrader-core -y